Lyrrad/multidrive/README.md

 Support for handling quota errors.
 When downloading/uploading folders, if overwrite is disabled, check to see if there are any file conflicts before starting operations
 Support keeping track of last modified time on platforms that support it (Supported for Google Drive, limited support on Amazon Cloud Drive and Microsoft OneDrive).
+Deal with Google's versions feature when overwriting files.

 ## Licence